-Combined maximum out-of-pocket amount - This is the most you will pay, in a year, for all Part A and Part B services from both network (preferred) providers and out-of-network (nonpreferred) providers.
+Combined Maximum Out-of-Pocket Amount - This is the amount you will pay in a year for all Part A and Part B services from both in-network (preferred) providers and out-of-network (non-preferred) providers.
+In addition to the maximum out-of-pocket amount for covered Part A and Part B medical services, we also have a maximum out-of-pocket amount for certain types of services.
 See Chapter 4, Section 1.3 for information about your combined maximum out-of-pocket amount.

 Complaint - The formal name for "making a complaint" is "filing a grievance."
 The complaint process is used for certain types of problems only.
-This includes problems related to quality of care, waiting times, and the customer service you receive.
+This includes problems related to quality of care, waiting times, and the member services you receive.
 See also "Grievance," in this list of definitions.

-Comprehensive Outpatient Rehabilitation Facility (CORF) - A facility that mainly provides rehabilitation services after an illness or injury, and provides a variety of services including physical therapy, social or psychological services, respiratory therapy, occupational therapy and speech-language pathology services, and home environment evaluation services.
+Comprehensive Outpatient Rehabilitation Facility (CORF) - A facility that mainly provides rehabilitation services after an illness or injury, and provides a variety of services including physical therapy, social or psychological services, respiratory therapy, occupational therapy, speech-language pathology services, and home environment evaluation services.

-Copayment (or "copay")- An amount you may be required to pay, as your share of the cost for a medical service or supply, like a doctor's visit, hospital outpatient visit, or a prescription.
+Copayment (or "copay") - An amount you may be required to pay as your share of the cost for a medical service or supply, like a doctor's visit, or hospital outpatient visit.
 A copayment is a set amount, rather than a percentage.
-For example, you might pay \$10 or \$20 for a doctor's visit or prescription.
+For example, you might pay \$10 or \$20 for a doctor's visit or prescription drug.

-Cost sharing - Cost sharing refers to amounts that a member has to pay when services are received.
-This is in addition to the plan's monthly premium.
-Cost sharing includes any combination of the following three types of payments: 1) any deductible amount a plan may impose before services are covered; 2) any fixed "copayment" amount that a plan requires when a specific service is received; or 3) any "coinsurance" amount, a percentage of the total amount paid for a service, that a plan requires when a specific service is received.
+Cost Sharing - Cost sharing refers to amounts that a member has to pay when services are received.
+It includes any combination of the following three types of payments: (1) any deductible amount a plan may impose before services are covered; (2) any fixed "copayment" amount that a plan requires when a specific service is received; or (3) any "coinsurance" amount, a percentage of the total amount paid for a service, that a plan requires when a specific service is received.

-Covered services - The general term we use, in this Evidence of Coverage, to mean all of the health care services and supplies that are covered by our plan.
+Covered Services - The general term we use in this EOC to mean all of the health care services and supplies that are covered by our plan.